lachrymator/RF-Score/README.md

 Results
 -------

 The original RF-Score was trained on the PDBbind 2007 refined set minus the core set (N = 1105), and tested on the PDBbind 2007 core set (N = 195).
 To make a fair comparison, two data files, `rf_core_data.2007` and `rf_refined-core_data.2007`, are provided to train and test the new RF-Score on the same data sets.
+Make sure the PDBbind 2007 proteins and ligands are converted into pdbqt format so that `rf-prepare` can parse them.

 	cp rf_core_data.2007 rf_refined-core_data.2007 /path/to/PDBbind/v2007/
 	rf-prepare rf_core_data.2007 rf-test.csv